robindouglasjohnson/gruescript/docs/gruescript.md

 contains each of the specified values (you can include the same value more than once, if you like.)

+<code>numbers <i>number number</i></code>
+: The list will consist of consecutive numbers, starting from the first specified number and ending at the second (inclusive).
+If the second number is greater than the first, the list will "count" upwards;
+if it is smaller than the first, it will count downwards.
+Like all numbers in Gruescript, the numbers must be integers.
+So `numbers 1 5` will produce the numbers *1,2,3,4,5* in that order, and `numbers 6 3` will produce *6,5,4,3*.

 So, for some examples of commands using listers:

 	pick beatle these john paul george ringo